Rogdham/pyzstd/index.rst

    2. It's recommended to provide a few thousands samples, though this can vary a lot.
    3. It's recommended that total size of all samples be about ~x100 times the target size of dictionary.
    4. Dictionary training will fail if there are not enough samples to construct a dictionary, or if most of the samples are too small (< 8 bytes being the lower limit).
 If dictionary training fails, you should use zstd without a dictionary, as the dictionary would've been ineffective anyways.
+   5. You may compose a more efficient dictionary by hand, and use :py:func:`finalize_dict` function to finalize a dictionary.
+For example, use the general parts of some files to compose a more efficient dictionary.

 .. py:function:: finalize_dict(zstd_dict, samples, dict_size, level)

-    This is an advanced function, see `zstd documentation <https://github.com/facebook/zstd/blob/master/lib/dictBuilder/zdict.h>`_ for usage.

-    ..
-Only available when the underlying zstd library's version is 1.4.5+, otherwise raise a ``NotImplementedError`` exception.
+    Given a custom content as a basis for dictionary, and a set of samples, finalize dictionary by adding headers and statistics according to the zstd dictionary format.

+    You may compose an efficient dictionary content by hand, which is used as basis dictionary, and use some samples to finalize a dictionary.
+The basis dictionary can be a "raw content" dictionary, see *is_raw* argument in :py:meth:`ZstdDict.__init__` method.
+When composing text content, pay attention to newline characters.

+    There is a practical `usage <https://github.com/facebook/zstd/issues/2203>`_ on zstd GitHub Issues.

-    :param zstd_dict: An existing zstd dictionary.
+    :param zstd_dict: A basis dictionary.
     :type zstd_dict: ZstdDict
     :param samples: An iterable of samples, a sample is a bytes-like object represents a file.
     :type samples: iterable
     :param int dict_size: Returned zstd dictionary's **maximum** size, in bytes.
     :param int level: The compression level expected to use in production.
+The statistics for each compression level differ, so tuning the dictionary for the compression level can help quite a bit.
     :return: Finalized zstd dictionary.
+If want to save the dictionary to a file, save the :py:attr:`ZstdDict.dict_content` attribute.
     :rtype: ZstdDict